DragoiAnca0404/FE_App_Scores/README.md

 Short description:

 •	For login, registration, password resets, and two-factor authentication with e-mail code delivery, I used Microsoft Identity.

+• After successful authentication, the token is returned and stored in local storage.

-I used JWT and Bearer authentication on the front end.
+• I used Bearer authentication on the front end regarding the authorization based on the role (Admin, User).

 •	The user chooses a sport and views the matches.
 Each match displays the scores.